microsoft/fluentui/rfcs/testing.md

   These can be achieved simply through the `isConformant` function generated when creating a converged component.

+- **Snapshot**

+  These are unit tests that strictly enforce the DOM structure consistency and nothing else.
+This will guarantee our users don't have breaking changes when they expect a certain structure.

+  They are achieved with Jest's `expect(component).toMatchSnapshot()`.

 <!-- This is the bulk of the RFC.
 Explain the proposal or design in enough detail for the inteded audience to understand. -->

 ### Pros and Cons